ellebaum/budget-sheets/README.md

 6. Scroll to the bottom of the file (where it says "Call Functions Below Here")
 7. Use the functions according to the format in the comments (lines starting with a # are commented, meaning you can read them but they will not execute as code)
 8. Save the file
-9. In the terminal, type 'ruby spreadsheet-tools.rb'
+9. In the terminal, type 'ruby spreadsheet_tools.rb'
 - If it's taking too long, type CTRL + C in the terminal to stop the process
 10. Open the output file when the script says it's done!